 Technical SEO audits and recommendations

-Technical SEO involves several steps and best practices to ensure your website is sending the correct signals to search engines, so they can crawl your website and rank your web pages accordingly.
+Technical SEO involves several steps and best practices to ensure your website sends the correct signals to search engines, so they can crawl your website and rank your web pages accordingly.
 Technical SEO can include one or many of the following types of issues.

 - Misconfigured Domain Name Settings

 - Information Architecture and Site Structure Issues